oceanprotocol/docs/rewards/df-faq.md

 <details>

-<summary>Why the ratio between psdnOCEAN and OCEAN tokens is not close to 1:1?</summary>
+<summary>Why the ratio between psdnOCEAN and OCEAN is not close to 1:1?</summary>

 The ratio stands at 80% to 20%, creating an imbalanced pool that minimizes price fluctuations.
 You might find this [resource](https://blog.oceanprotocol.com/psdnocean-the-first-liquid-staking-wrapper-by-the-h2o-team-is-now-live-a3330e15fa5c) valuable.